Do Dog Cooling Vests Help Summer Dogs?

 Keeping your dog cool in hot weather is critical.
 For Henry, a cooling vest does seem to help.

 However, the scientific evidence is a bit lacking.
 But the anecdotal evidence, for me, supports a cooling vest for Henry.
 I’ve seen it work for him.
 That’s not to say it will work for every dog.
-Moreover, I’ve noticed the effectiveness of cooling vests rests in the preparation and application.
+Moreover, I’ve noticed that the effectiveness of cooling vests rests in the preparation and application.
 I have to admit, I have rushed the process a few times and the vest didn’t work so well for Henry.
 But it’s worked like a charm when I’ve done it properly.

 Although these vests can be pricey, there are workarounds.
-If you are good with sewing you can make a DIY cooling vest.
+If you are good with sewing, you can make a DIY cooling vest.
 It is a great way to test if it will help your dog with the heat.
-Honestly, the way I’ve seen Henry handle hot weather with his cooling vest, makes me wish I had one.
+Honestly, the way I’ve seen Henry handle hot weather with his cooling vest makes me wish I had one.

 About Terri Rodefer